Kyron20/QuizApp/README.md

 # QuizApp

-Created an interactive web application for creating, managing and taking quizzes.
+An interactive web application for creating, managing, and taking quizzes.
 Features include search and filter functionalities for quiz titles, as well as quiz submission and scoring.

-Used React for dynamic interfaces, TailwindCSS for responsive design, and integrated Express.js for backend routing.
-MongoDB was employed for efficient data storage and retrieval, enhancing overall user experience and application performance.
+## Features

+- **Dynamic Interfaces**: Built using React for a responsive and interactive user experience.
+- **Responsive Design**: Styled with TailwindCSS to ensure the application looks good on all devices.
+- **Backend Integration**: Utilizes Express.js for routing and handling API requests.
+- **Efficient Data Storage**: Employs MongoDB for storing and retrieving quiz data efficiently.
+- **User Experience**: Enhances user experience with intuitive navigation and quick access to quizzes.

+## Components Used

+- **Frontend**: React, TailwindCSS
+- **Backend**: Express.js
+- **Database**: MongoDB#